prysmaticlabs/prysm/hack/keymanager-api/README.md

 #### Updating the collection

-the collection will need to be exported and overwritten to update the collection.
+The collection will need to be exported and overwritten to update the collection.
 A PR should be created once the file is updated.

 #### Authentication